 Aaaaah, there’s nothing like a nice warm shower on a chilly winter’s morning.
 Unless, unbeknowst to you, you've got hot water system problems and when you step into the shower, the water comes out cold and refuses to warm up no matter how much you turn the tap.
 The horror of standing under a freezing cold shower will undoubtedly throw your household into chaos.

-Most of us don’t pay a second thought to our hot water system … until this sort of scenario happens.
-There are many different types of hot water systems on the market, including gas, electric and solar, and they come in a variety of sizes, from a small heather under the sink to commercial systems that service an entire block of units.
+Most of us don’t pay a second thought to our hot water system- until something like happens.
+There are many different types of hot water systems on the market, including gas, electric and solar, and they come in a variety of sizes, from a small heater under the sink to commercial systems that service an entire block of units.
 Despite the differences there are some common issues that you may experience, regardless of the tank you have.

 To help ensure that your household doesn’t have to endure the horror of the cold morning shower this winter, consider these key questions: